What Is The Meaning Of LTV In Real Estate?

 How To Spot Mortgage Scams:

-General Beata Wojtalik 2 Aug
+General Beata Gratton 2 Aug

 In cases of mortgage fraud for profit, scammers most commonly promise victims to save their homes from foreclosure with term modifications and debt management, or to entice buyers with free services and reduced interest rates.
 Scammers prey on vulnerable homeowners and prospective homeowners who lack education or financial security.